-The immunizations required are: diphtheria, rubeola (measles), rubella (German measles), mumps, tetanus, pertussis, poliomyelitis (polio), hepatitis A, hepatitis B, varicella (chicken pox), and meningococcal.
-The school nurse can provide information on age-appropriate doses or on an acceptable physician-validated history of illness required by the Department of State Health
+The immunizations required are: diphtheria, tetanus, and pertussis; measles, mumps, and rubella; polio; hepatitis A; hepatitis B; varicella (chicken pox); and meningococcal.
+The school nurse can provide information on age-appropriate doses or on an acceptable physician-validated history of illness required by the Department of State Health Services (TDSHS).

-Services (TDSHS).
 Proof of immunization may be established by personal records from a licensed physician or public health clinic with a signature or rubber-stamp validation.

-If a student should not be immunized for medical reasons, the student or parent must present a certificate signed by a U.S. licensed physician stating that, in the doctor's opinion, the immunization required poses a significant risk to the health and well-being of the student or member of the student's family or household.
+If a student should not be immunized for medical reasons, the student or parent must present a certificate signed by a U.S. registered and licensed physician stating that, in the doctor's opinion, the immunization required is medically contraindicated or poses a significant risk to the health and well-being of the student or member of the student's family or household.
 This certificate must be renewed yearly unless the physician specifies a life-long condition.
-[For further information, see policy FFAB(LEGAL) and the Health Services section of this handbook or the Department of State Health Services website: http://www.dshs.state.tx.us/immunize/school/default.shtm.]

-Bacterial Meningitis- entering college students must now, with limited exception, furnish evidence of having received a bacterial meningitis vaccination prior to attending classes at an institution of higher education.
+As noted at Bacterial Meningitis, entering college students must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
 A student wanting to enroll in a dual credit course taken off campus may be subject to this requirement.